FastyBird/web-server-plugin/.docs/en/index.md

 # Quick start

-The purpose of this extension is to create php base web server for serving and handling API request and responses.
+The purpose of this plugin is to create php base web server for serving and handling API request and responses.

 ## Installation